-I recently completed an Economic and Social Research Council-funded PhD within Durham University’s Department of Sociology, where I am now working as a Post Doctoral Research Associate based in the Centre for Research into Violence and Abuse.
+I am a Post Doctoral Research Associate in the Department of Sociology, where I am based within the Centre for Research into Violence and Abuse.
+I recently completed a PhD in the department, entitled 'Engaging men and boys in the prevention of men's violence against women in England', which was funded by the Economic and Social Research Council.
 I have previously undertaken an MSocSc in Comparative Social Policy and Welfare at the University of Tampere in Finland, and a BSc in Sociology at Aston University.

 Follow me on Twitter: @the_daily_panda

 - Burrell, S.R.
 (2019).
 Engaging men and boys in the prevention of men's violence against women in England.
 Department of Sociology.
 Durham University.
 PhD: 1-284.

 - Burrell, S.R. & Flood, M. (2019).
 Which feminism?
 Dilemmas in profeminist men's praxis to end violence against women.
 Global Social Welfare